Let's Talk About You. Get In Touch. Call +61 (0) 7 5571 7887

 All meals will be provided to you while on the sanctuary.
 Any dietary restrictions will be taken into account, so please make sure you inform us of any requirements.
 Note: There is nowhere on the sanctuary to purchase snacks, so we suggest you bring your favorite snacks with you as there are no shops located in the area.
 You can purchase in Kampala at the start of the project.
 Drinks, sodas and water are available for purchase at the sanctuary bar.

 Application deadline is 60 days prior to commencement.
 This program is available from October-May and is closed from June-September.
 Volunteers must arrive on a Monday and depart on a Sunday.
 Volunteers can apply for independent dates or apply to join a 3-week group program (limited places available).
+If you would like to join a group program, see below for dates.

 Do it, it is a great chance to see the various behaviours of rhinos that you probably won’t see by just going on a safari.
 Also all the staff are very friendly, helpful and welcoming.
 It is also a good opportunity to talk to local workers that I don’t think I would have experienced as a general tourist.